gabrielcuvillier/arxwasm/README.md

 This limitation is due to a missing feature in the Native Client backend implementation of the SDL library: the mouse-locking mechanism provided by Pepper API is not correctly handled by SDL.
 Such feature is generally required by FPS games, as it allow to fully capture the mouse and simulate player view orientation.

 So, with a few more work on SDL and Arx Libertatis it would be possible to overcome this issue.
-If someone is interested to take a look at this, I can provide more information.
+If someone is interested to take a look at this, I can provide additional information.

 ## How to run